 - Essential or optional?
 While identifying these costs, decide whether they are essential or optional.
 A realistic startup budget should only include those things that are necessary to start a business.

-However you choose to begin your business, by planning ahead of time and allocating costs, you are sure to prevent yourself added stress in the future.
-If you are ready to start your own business?
-Make sure to read this article with all the resources you need.
+However you choose to begin your business, by planning ahead of time and allocating costs, and by being totally aware of the cost of starting a business, you are sure to prevent yourself added stress in the future.
+Are you ready to start your own business?
+Make sure to get informed about all the resources you need to start a small business.